timodonnell/sefara/docs/tutorial.rst

     >>> resources["patientA_sequencing_tumor_2012"]
     >>> resources[0]

-Use `Resource.select` to pick out certain fields, as a pandas dataframe:
+Use `ResourceCollection.select` to pick out certain fields, as a pandas dataframe:

 .. runblock:: pycon